-It’s fairly quick to install all of the upgrades — depending on the number of zones on the property — and won’t disrupt your site or tenants.
+It’s relatively quick to install all of the upgrades — depending on the number of zones on the property — and won’t disrupt your site or tenants.

 How Can Irrigation System Upgrades Benefit Your Commercial Landscape?

 Adding a smart controller is like having a brain for your irrigation system.
-The controller can be programmed with all of your site’s specifics, such as your allowed watering days, soil type for each zone and zip code.
-A smart controller can save you anywhere from 30 to 70 percent in water usage.
+The controller can be programmed with all of your site’s specifics, such as your allowed watering days, soil type for each zone, and zip code.
+As a result, a smart controller can save you anywhere from 30 to 70 percent water usage.

-Soil monitor sensors can lead to a water savings of 40 percent or more, according to Rain Bird.
+According to Rain Bird, soil monitor sensors can lead to a water savings of 40 percent or more.
 That means the sensors can pay for themselves in less than a year.